recepyavuz0/sendgrid-mcp-server/README.md

 🚀 **Model Context Protocol (MCP) server with SendGrid API integration**

-This project is an MCP server that enables AI assistants (Claude, ChatGPT, etc.) to send emails, manage templates, and track statistics using the SendGrid API.
+This project is an MCP server that enables AI assistants (Claude, ChatGPT, etc.) to send emails, manage templates, and track statistics using the SendGrid's API v3.

 ## 🌟 Features